PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

 Help students consider particular situations by steering AI responses with a detailed scenario and specific personality trait.

-This is most useful for conversations that students will only do once, as AI responses will be very similar each time.
+This is most useful for conversations that students will only take part in once, as AI responses will be very similar each time.

 ???
 Quote "Specific persona 1:  National Trust representative (has environmental concerns)"